JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

  6
 ```

-Note how the size of the resulting陣列is different in the last two cases.
+Note how the size of the resulting array is different in the last two cases.

-If `I_1` is changed to a two-dimensional matrix, then `X` becomes an `n+1`-dimensional陣列of
+If `I_1` is changed to a two-dimensional matrix, then `X` becomes an `n+1`-dimensional array of
 shape `(size(I_1, 1), size(I_1, 2), length(I_2), ..., length(I_n))`.
 The matrix adds a dimension.

 Example: